shivayan-bora/random-quote-generator/README.md

 # Random Quote Generator

 This is a project created with plain HTML, CSS and Vanilla JavaScript alongwith the [html2canvas](https://html2canvas.hertzen.com/getting-started) library for taking screenshots of the webpage and downloading the quote to your local.
+You can check the project out [here](https://shivayan-bora.github.io/random-quote-generator).

 ## Features
 - Fully responsive.